-After registering the agricultural or veterinary chemical products, based on their scientific evaluations, the APVMA makes applications to FSANZ to adopt the MRLs in Standard 1.4.2 of the Code.
+After registering the agricultural or veterinary chemical products, based on their scientific evaluations, APVMA makes applications to FSANZ to adopt the MRLs in Standard 1.4.2 of the Code.
 FSANZ reviews the information provided by the APVMA and validates whether the dietary exposure is within agreed safety limits.
 If satisfied that the residues do not represent an unacceptable risk to public health and safety and subject to adequate resolution of any issues raised during public consultation, FSANZ will then agree to adopt the proposed MRLs into Standard 1.4.2 of the Code.

-FSANZ then notifies the Australia and New Zealand Food Regulation Ministerial Council, which is made up of Commonwealth, State and Territory and New Zealand Health Ministers, of the adoption of the variation to the Code.
-If the Council accepts the changes made by FSANZ, the MRLs are automatically adopted by reference under the food laws of the Australian States and Territories.
+FSANZ then notifies the Australia and New Zealand Food Regulation Ministerial Council of the adoption of the variation to the Code.
+If the Council accepts the changes made by FSANZ, the MRLs are automatically adopted by reference under the food laws of the Australian States and Territories